Midlife Women's Health 2022: A Multidisciplinary Approach to Care

 Description

-Midlife Women’s Health 2022 provides a multidisciplinary approach to the care of menopausal women.
-Advances in research, technology and pharmacology increase options available for midlife women, but this rapidly changing knowledge-base presents a challenge for clinicians.
+Midlife Women’s Health 2023 provides a multi-disciplinary approach to the care of menopausal women.
+Advances in research, technology, and pharmacology increase options available for midlife women, but this rapidly changing knowledge-base presents a challenge for clinicians.
 Care for women at this stage of life is optimized by education on a range of medical concerns provided by experts from a wide variety of medical specialties.
-Given demographic changes in the U.S. population, midlife women are becoming an increasingly important group served by health care providers, with needs that cross many areas of medical expertise.
+Given demographic changes in the US population, midlife women are becoming an increasingly important group served by health care professionals, with needs that cross many areas of medical expertise.

 Target Audience

-This educational activity is designed for physicians and advance practice nurses in general medicine, gynecology, surgery and related subspecialties.
+This educational activity is intended for physicians and advance practice nurses in primary care, gynecology, general surgery, internal medicine, endocrinology, psychiatry, gynecological oncology, cardiology, and preventive medicine who provide care to midlife women.
 Physicians and advance practice nurses in-training also are encouraged to attend.

 Learning Objectives